redhat-appstudio/infra-deployments/docs/development/deployment.md

 ***Note:** The `./hack/preview.sh` script is run automatically at the end of the `./hack/bootstrap-cluster.sh preview` script.
 Once the cluster is bootstrapped, you just need to run `./hack/preview.sh` again to update your environment with new committed changes from your feature branch.*

-If you want to reset your environment you can run the `hack/util-update-app-of-apps.sh https://github.com/redhat-appstudio/infra-deployments.git staging main` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.
+~~If you want to reset your environment you can run the `hack/util-update-app-of-apps.sh https://github.com/redhat-appstudio/infra-deployments.git staging main` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.~~

 Note running these scripts in a clone repo will have no effect as the repo will remain `https://github.com/redhat-appstudio/infra-deployments.git`

+### Storage for Persistent Volume Claims

+The PVCs for the deployment need a default StorageClass and available PVs or automation to create those PVs.
+You can use [Configuring NFS storage provisioner on QuickCluster clusters](../../hack/quickcluster/README.html) to connect to an existing NFS provider.

+Another option for a stand-alone test environment is to use the **Local Storage Operator** to create a **LocalVolumeSet** from available disks on your worker nodes.
+Use the name `managed-nfs-storage` for the LocalVolumeSet and the StorageClass to match the deployment expectations, and annotate the StorageClass with `storageclass.kubernetes.io/is-default-class=true` to set it as the default.
+Having around 6 or more available PVs of 8GB or greater is a good simple starting point, but YMMV.

 ## Optional: OpenShift Local Post-Bootstrap Configuration